silexphp/Silex/doc/usage.rst

 This route definition has a variable ``{id}`` part which is passed to the closure.

-The current ``application`` is automatically injected by Silex to the Closure thanks to the type hinting.
+The current ``Application`` is automatically injected by Silex to the Closure thanks to the type hinting.

 When the post does not exist, we are using ``abort()`` to stop the request